ghamaide/RN-testapp/RN.md

 Let's create a src folder where the components inside will be used by both our Android and iOS app.
 Inside our src folder, let's create a components folder and inside it two JS files : `firstPage.js` and `secondPage.js`

-In our firstPage component we'll simply write a text that says ...
-"This is the first view".
+In our firstPage component we'll write a text that says ...
+"This is the first view" and add a button to go to the second view.
 And in our second page, we'll simply write a text that says ...
 "This is the second view".
-You can find all the files we will write on GitHub [here].
+You can find all the files we will write on my GitHub [here].

 **firstPage.js**